Financial Aid Programs

 - Cost of Attendance and Adjustments of Aid

 A grant is free money, given to a student based on financial need.
 This money does not have to be repaid.
 Penn College students can receive money from these different grant programs:

 - Federal Pell Grant –

 Lifetime Eligibility Limit for Pell Grants: Effective with the 2012-13 award year, all Pell-eligible students are limited to a lifetime maximum of twelve (12) full-time semesters (or the equivalent for part-time students), regardless of when a student first received a Federal Pell Grant.
 The U.S. Department of Education informs us (via FAFSA records) and students (via the FAFSA's Student Aid Report) which students are close to or have reached their lifetime limit.
-We then notify students that may not be eligible for all of their 2013-14 Pell Grant awards.
+We then notify students that may not be eligible for all of their current year Pell Grant awards.
 Note that in some cases, we are notified after we have already awarded Pell for the award year, which means we will need to reduce or remove Pell Grant awards.
 This could result in a balance due on your current or next eBill.

 Note: the calculation for the Distance Learning policy has changed to a semester calculation as of summer 2013.
 More detail.

 - Federal SEOG– The Federal Supplemental Educational Opportunity Grant program helps low-income students pay for their educational costs.